 The cockpit is the boat’s steering position and where you will find the helm.

-The helm is the position the helmsman use to steer the boat.
+The helm is the position the helmsman uses to steer the boat.
 Smaller sailboats often use a tiller to navigate, while most bigger yachts have one or two steering wheels.

 Main parts below deck (inside the boat)

-You’re already on your way to becoming knowledgeable in the mystical nautic language of sailors.
-Let us look at the interior to highlight and learn about the main parts below the deck.
+Let us look at the interior to highlight and learn about the parts we have below the deck.

 The companionway is the “front door” of the boat.
 This is where the steps lead from the cockpit or deck down below.
 It is usually opened and closed using a hatch, two doors, or a plate.